UdacityAndroidDevScholarship/gis-2k18/CONTRIBUTING.md

 ## Point to look for
 1. When submitting PR:
     * Make sure your PR adds only one functionality or try to fix one issue per PR.
-    * Don't try to do a lot in one PR i.e. stick to scope of your PR.
+    * Don't try to do a lot in one PR i.e. stick to the scope of your PR.
     * Your PR should take code from one stable state to another stable state.
-    * If your PR solves some issue, refer that issue in your PR.
-    * Provide proper description what your PR do.(Description in terms of Points will be plus).
-    * If your are still working on PR.
-Label it (Work in Progress) and Add TODO's in description (How to do that given at end of doc) and keep marking once done.

 2. For Commits:
-    * Try to have proper commit messages which tells what your commit does.
+    * Try to have proper commit messages which tell what you commit does.
+    * If your PR solves some issue, refer that issue to your PR.
+    * Provide proper description what your PR does.(Description in terms of Points will be plus).
+    * If you are still working on PR.
+Label it (Work in Progress) and Add TODO's in the description (How to do that given at end of doc) and keep marking once done.

 3. Follow coding Standards:
     * Follow coding standards provide at https://github.com/ribot/android-guidelines/blob/master/project_and_code_guidelines.md